thiagohersan/XOXOXOLOLOLOL/Python/README.md

 ####[ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/getting-started)
 Download the correct binary from [here](http://chromedriver.storage.googleapis.com/index.html?path=2.22/), unzip it and move it somewhere visible by your shell (`/usr/local/bin`, for example).

+### Running
+Change the values in `oauth.txt` to reflect your facebook account.
+Run `./ChromeWindow` from the terminal.